Skip to main content

 One example is the Eyjafjallajökull eruption of 2010.
 The enormous ash clouds famously disrupted European flights for a month, leaving hundreds of air travelers stranded.

 Nearby Katla has also been very active throughout Iceland’s history.
-Did you know its last eruption in 1918 was one of the biggest of the 20th century?
+Katla's last major eruption in 1918 was one of the largest of the 20th century.
 It triggered a huge glacial flood (‘jökulhlaup’), which extended the south coast by about 4 km (2.5 mi).

-You can visit the Katla ice cave, which sits above the volcano, on a guided tour for an unforgettable experience.
-You’ll see a mix of crystal-clear blue ice and streaks of black volcanic ash from past eruptions, creating mesmerizing natural patterns.
+The Katla ice cave, accessible on a guided tour, sits within the glacier above the volcano.
+You’ll see a mix of crystal-clear blue ice and streaks of black volcanic ash from past eruptions.

 Where to see active volcanoes in Iceland